Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Row houses and other attached homes are the single most common housing type in Baltimore, accounting for 52.33% of the city's housing units.
-Other types of housing that are prevalent in Baltimore include large apartment complexes or high rise apartments ( 21.70%), single-family detached homes ( 14.21%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 11.57%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Row houses and other attached homes are the single most common housing type in Baltimore, accounting for 52.29% of the city's housing units.
+Other types of housing that are prevalent in Baltimore include large apartment complexes or high rise apartments ( 22.13%), single-family detached homes ( 14.06%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 11.38%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

-Relative to Maryland, our data show that Baltimore's latest annual appreciation rate is lower than 60% of the other cities and towns in Maryland.
+Relative to Maryland, our data show that Baltimore's latest annual appreciation rate is higher than 50% of the other cities and towns in Maryland.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Baltimore differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Baltimore - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Baltimore real estate investment or home purchase decisions.